Tanzania elections: A choice between Magufuli and democracy? | DW | 27.10.2020

 "He hasn't achieved anything positive," said El-Noshokaty, who is the head of the German Konrad Adenauer Foundation (KAS) in Dar es Salaam.

-Instead of fighting corruption, Magufuli's most important election promise from 2015, Tanzania's President has been accused of fighting the opposition.
+Instead of fighting corruption — Magufuli's most important election promise from 2015 — the president has been accused of fighting the opposition.
+Opposition members have been arrested and mistreated and Tanzania has limited freedom of opinion and the press, said El-Noshokaty.

 Read more: Opinion: Tanzania's media law muzzles free speech

-There have been reports that SMS messages containing the names of opposition presidential candidates, such as Tundu Lissu and Maalim Saif, can’t go through when sent.
+There have even been reports that SMS messages containing the names of opposition presidential candidates, such as Tundu Lissu and Maalim Seif, can't go through when sent.

 Tundu Lissu, the opposition politician from the Party for Democracy and Progress, known as CHADEMA, is Magufuli's main rival in Wednesday's elections.